-A cross between a tent and a rustic cedar cabin, an oTENTik is a unique destination for visitors to enjoy camping at ease with the convenience of a bed and a campsite already set up and ready to go.
-This type of accommodation is the perfect way for families, friends and people of all ages to discover the joys of camping without all the muss and fuss.
+A cross between a tent and a rustic cedar cabin, an oTENTik is a unique accommodation for visitors to enjoy camping with the convenience of a bed and a campsite set up and ready to go.
+This type of accommodation is the perfect way for families, friends and people of all ages to discover the joys of camping without the added investment of camping equipment.

 An oTENTik offers a unique blend of warm comfort, coziness, and a taste of outdoor adventure.
-The accommodations provide an ideal base camp for people looking to explore the historical canal sites of the Trent-Severn Waterway, nearby nature trails, and easily accessible locations for canoes and kayaks.
+The accommodations provide an ideal base camp for people looking to explore the Trent-Severn Waterway, nearby nature trails, and easily accessible locations for canoes and kayaks.

 - After hours registration: